696-eth/threads/README.md

 🌾Yield from issuance 🖨️ :

-When amount of ETH

-🥩staked increases by 4x - Yield goes down by 2x 🌾
+When amount of ETH staked increases by 4x 🥩- Yield goes down by 2x 🌾

 ・4M ETH staked = 8% Yield